Hurstbridge railway station

-Hurstbridge railway station is a commuter railway station and the terminus of the Hurstbridge line, which is part of the Melbourne railway network.
+Hurstbridge station is a railway station operated by Metro Trains Melbourne and the terminus of the Hurstbridge line, part of the Melbourne rail network.
 It serves the north-eastern suburb of Hurstbridge, in Melbourne, Victoria, Australia.
 Hurstbridge station is a ground level host station, featuring a single platform.
 It opened on 25 June 1912.

 Initially opened as Hurst's Bridge, the station was given its current name of Hurstbridge on 9 December 1912.

 History

 Hurstbridge station opened on 25 June 1912, when the railway line was extended from Eltham.
 Like the suburb itself, the station was named after a local settler, Henry Hurst, who built a log bridge across the Diamond Creek to access a property named Allwood.

 In 1957, a goods train service between Eltham and Hurstbridge was withdrawn.
 In 1962, a siding that operated to a cool store was abolished.

 Accidents and incidents

 On 16 February 1973, Tait trailer carriage 202T was destroyed by a fire while stabled in No. 1 road.

 On 9 April 1983, Comeng motor carriage 315M and Tait motor carriage 472M were destroyed by a fire whilst at the station.
 Both cars were later scrapped.